Skip to main content

 About

-Spy Drops is a multiplayer action game.
+Spy Drops is a single player and multiplayer shooter game with a anime theme.
 It was developed by Rainy Night Creations and was released on July 30, 2025.
 It received mostly positive reviews from players.

 Experience PS generation, low-polygon, 3D stealth action updated with modern effects such as lighting and shadows, randomly generated levels, modern equipment, and head-to-head local multiplayer.
 An eco-terrorist organisation is threatening to plunge the world into digital darkness, wiping out all digital records and sending the world back to the stone age.
 As a member of the counter terrori…